wnr/element-resize-detector/README.md

 ### uninstall(element)
 Completely removes the detector and all listeners.

-## Known issues
-These are known issues (that are planned to be fixed in next release).

-* It is not supported to listen to `display: inline` elements.
-* Listening to elements with padding is not recommended.
-One can instead wrap the element desired to listen to with another element that has no padding and listen to it instead.

 ## Caveats

 1. If the element has `position: static` it will be changed to `position: relative`.
 Any unintentional `top/right/bottom/left/z-index` styles will therefore be applied and absolute positioned children will be positioned relative to the element.